Magnesium sulfate

 The main external use is the formulation as bath salts, especially for foot baths to soothe sore feet.
 Such baths have been claimed to also soothe and hasten recovery from muscle pain, soreness, or injury.[15]
 Potential health effects of magnesium sulfate are reflected in medical studies on the impact of magnesium on resistant depression[16] and as an analgesic for migraine and chronic pain.[citation needed] Magnesium sulfate has been studied in the treatment of asthma,[17] preeclampsia and eclampsia.[18]

-Magnesium sulfate is the usual component of the concentrated salt solution used in isolation tanks to increase its specific gravity to approximately 1.25–1.26.
+Magnesium sulfate is usually the main component of the concentrated salt solution used in isolation tanks to increase its specific gravity to approximately 1.25–1.26.
 This high density allows an individual to float effortlessly on the surface of water in the closed tank, eliminating stimulation of as many of the external senses as possible.

 In the UK, a medication containing magnesium sulfate and phenol, called "drawing paste", is useful for small boils or localized infections[19] and removing splinters.[20]